vmware-tanzu/pinniped/proposals/README.md

 ## How to Submit a Proposal

+Before submitting a proposal, please create a tracking issue.
+Open a new GitHub issue in this repo and choose the "Proposal tracking" issue template.
+After creating the issue, note the issue's number.
+This tracking PR can be used as a place for conversations beyond/between the proposal PR and implementation PRs.

-To create a proposal, submit a PR to this repo introducing a new subdirectory under the `proposals` directory with a terse name (for example, `0001_my-feature-name/`) prefixed by a monotonically incrementing proposal number.
+To create a proposal, submit a PR to this repo introducing a new subdirectory under the `proposals` directory with a terse name (for example, `0001_my-feature-name/`) prefixed by the tracking issue's number.
 In that new subdirectory, create a `README.md` containing the core proposal.
 Include other files as necessary to help support understanding of the feature.